Lombok: What Bali Was Before the World Found It

 Q: Is Mount Rinjani climbable in one day?

-A: No. The full summit trek takes 2-4 days with camping.
-But you can visit waterfalls at the base (Sendang Gile, Tiu Kelep) or viewpoints on a half-day tour.
+A: No. The full summit trek takes 2-4 days with camping at altitude.
+However, you can visit the spectacular waterfalls at the base (Sendang Gile, Tiu Kelep) or scenic viewpoints on a half-day tour from the port, which is a rewarding alternative.

 Q: How does Lombok differ from Bali?